alanreji/sqlite-smartnoise-proxy/README.md

     "query": "SELECT COUNT(*) FROM employees;"
 }'
 ```
-The API key can be changed in the `config/config.json` file.
+The API key can be found in the `config/config.json` file.

 #### Unit tests